griffithlab/genviz.org/_posts/0007-01-01-DifferentialExpression.md

 sampleData <- read.delim("E-GEOD-50760-experiment-design.tsv")
 ```

 The next step is to create an object of class DESeqDataSet, this will store the readcounts and intermediate calculations needed for the differential expression analysis.
 The object will also store the design formula which is used to estimate dispersion and log2 fold changes used within the model.
-When specifying the formula it should take the form of a ~ followed by + signs separating variables.
-When using the default DEseq2 parameters the variable of interest (tissue type in this case) should be specified last and the control within that variable should be first when viewing the [levels()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/levels) for that variable.
+When specifying the formula it should take the form of a ~ followed by + signs separating factors.
+When using the default DEseq2 parameters the factor of interest (tissue type in this case) should be specified last and the control within that factor should be first when viewing the [levels()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/levels) for that variable.
 There are 4 methods to create this object depending on the format the input data is in.
 Because we already have our data loaded into R we will use [DESeqDataSetFromMatrix()](https://www.rdocumentation.org/packages/DESeq2/versions/1.12.3/topics/DESeqDataSet-class).

 ```R
 # convert count data to a matrix of appropriate form that DEseq2 can read